dinuxbg/pru-gcc-examples/beaglemic/README.md

 For each microphone pair, one microphone is configured to output data on the rising clock edge, and the other is configured to output data on the falling edge.
 This way we need only 8 input GPIOs to capture data from all 16 microphones.

 Microphone breakout board and a PocketBeagle Cape are provided in KiCad format.
-The cape PCB is only for convenience **and has not been tested yet**.
-You can easily use a breadboard and wires instead.

 Unfortunately the breakout board is essential for a home DIY user like me, since all PDM microphones I could find are BGA.
 There are numerous youtube guides how to solder BGAs at home using a skillet or a toaster oven.